Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 event(new AuctionEnd(winner, highestBid));
 ```

-Events are milestones that are saved in the store of a @Type node.
+Events are milestones that are saved in the store of a Hotmoka node.
 From outside the node, it is possible to subscribe to specific events and get
 notified as soon as an event of that kind occurs,
 to trigger actions when that happens.
 In terms of the